OrderIDType ( string )

 1113.
 During the transition period and even after, the new and old OrderID formats will still be supported/accepted in all Trading API call request payloads.
 After the transition period (which will be announced), only the new OrderID format will be returned in all Trading API call response payloads, regardless of the Trading WSDL version used or specified compatibility level.

 Note: For sellers integrated with the new order ID format, please note that the identifier for an order will change as it goes from unpaid to paid status.
-Sellers can check to see if an order has been paid by looking for a value of 'Complete' in the CheckoutStatus.Status field in the response of GetOrders or GetOrderTransactions call, or in the Status.CompleteStatus field in the response of GetItemTransactions or GetSellerTransactions call.
-When using a GetOrders or GetOrderTransactions call to retrieve specific order(s), either of these order IDs (paid or unpaid status) can be used to retrieve an order.
+Sellers can check to see if an order has been paid by looking for a value of 'Complete' in the CheckoutStatus.Status field in the response of a GetOrders call, or in the Status.CompleteStatus field in the response of GetItemTransactions or GetSellerTransactions call.
+When using a GetOrders call to retrieve specific order(s), either of these order IDs (paid or unpaid status) can be used to retrieve an order.

 Types that use OrderIDType: